 Why not consider whether this is the year you sign up for the Ministry Training Course?
 A year to grow in your own faith and also to be equipped to help others grow in their knowledge and love of Christ.

 Please do be in touch through the website contact form.
 I’d be very happy to help answer any questions or concerns you might have.

-(Matt Searles, MTC Director)
+(Matt Searles, Ministry Training Course Director)